-Meet Noelle Burke, HR Director, our HR Leader for August
+Meet Liam Brennan, AIT, our HR Leader for September

-Principal Connections’ HR Leader of the Month for August.
+Liam Brennan, Director of Human Resources for Athlone Institute of Technology, is Principal Connections’ HR Leader of the Month for September.

-Q. Tell us a little bit about Noelle Burke the person, and of course, the professional?
+Q. Tell us a little bit about Liam Brennan the person, and of course, the professional?

-Q. What do you see as the key challenges you face in your current role?
+Q. What do you see as the key challenges facing Chief People Officers / Human Resources Directors today?

 Q. What in your opinion are the key characteristics of your top performing people?